robinrendle/robinrendle.com/_projects/transfers.markdown

   <img src="/build/images/portfolio/new-migration.jpg" alt="" />
   <figcaption>
     <p>
-      Left: the to-do list that reveals the progress of the transfer. <br/> Right: editing employee data such as name, <abbr title='social security number'>SSN</abbr>s and home addresses.
+      The to-do list that reveals the progress of the transfer and editing employee data such as name, <abbr title='social security number'>SSN</abbr>s and home addresses.
     </p>
   </figcaption>
 </figure>